 For kids, in particular, a Roth can be beneficial because they're paying today's taxes on future investment growth.

 Roth IRA contributions are made after taxes, meaning that account holders can take advantage of years of tax-free compounding.
 In addition, you pay no taxes on qualified distributions from a Roth at retirement.

 If needed, account owners can also make early withdrawals from a Roth IRA.
 However, if they choose to go this route, they should be aware of the special Roth withdrawal rules to ensure they don't get penalized.

 Why Open an IRA for Your Child

 IRAs for kids are not a widely understood concept, but they can be a great strategy to encourage investing in a tax-advantaged account at a young age.
 Contributions can add up quickly, and earnings potential rises exponentially the earlier you start as an investor in a tax-sheltered account.

 Plus, with an early IRA or Roth IRA, you are setting your kids up with a financial life that they can build upon and learn from a few years earlier than their peers.
-Experience like that can be invaluable in helping your child make wise financial decisions.
+That kind of experience can be invaluable in helping your child make wise financial decisions.

 IRAs and College

 Both traditional and Roth IRA contributions can be withdrawn penalty-free to pay for qualified education expenses.
 And withdrawals of contributions from Roth IRA are also tax-free.
 However, there is a downside to using a retirement account to save for college.

 Having an IRA or Roth IRA in either your name or your child's name won't affect their chances for financial aid.
-However, distributions from an IRA are considered when determining need on the Free Application for Financial Student Aid (FAFSA).
+However, distributions from an IRA are considered when determining the need on the Free Application for Financial Student Aid (FAFSA).
 Generally, parents should be using their IRAs or Roth IRAs to save for their own retirement, not for college.